darnellhernandez/COMP3040A2/README.md

 ## PREREQUISITES

-Prerequisites to using this are having a complete resume.
+Prerequisite to using this are having a complete resume.

 ## INSTRUCTIONS

-Hello, these instructions can help a user host their resume on Git and change the layout to a pre-set Jekyll theme from GitHub.
+Hello, these instructions can help a user host their resume on GitHub and change the layout to a pre-set Jekyll theme from GitHub.

 > The user first has to convert their resume document into a Markdown file.
 To create a Markdown file, a Markdown editor can be used to write it.
 Some well-known Markdown editors are Atom and VSCode.
 Any Markdown editor can be used, it just depends on what your comfortable with.
 The editor used for this assignment specifically was VSCode.